OpenDevSecOps2/open-devsecops-2.0/docs/course/topic-1-git/chapter-4-git-best-practices/quiz/quiz.md

                     "To log every commit made to the project", "To automatically generate installation scripts for users" ],
-                correctAnswer: 1,
+                explanations: [
-                explanation: "A project's wiki is great for more detailed, ongoing documentation beyond the README."
+                    "Wikis are used for detailed documentation, not for backups.", "A project's wiki is great for more detailed, ongoing documentation beyond the README.", "Commits are tracked through Git, not in the wiki.", "Wikis are written documentation, not executable scripts."
+                ],
+                correctAnswer: 1
             },
             {
                 question: "How should comments be used within code?",